 Robert Page, Music Director Emeritus

-Grammy Award-winning Robert Page is the Music Director Emeritus of The Mendelssohn Choir of Pittsburgh.
+Grammy Award-winning Robert Page (April 27, 1927-August 7, 2017) was the Music Director Emeritus of The Mendelssohn Choir of Pittsburgh.
 In May 2013, he retired from his position as the Director of Choral Studies and Paul Mellon Professor of Music and Director of Choral Studies at Carnegie Mellon University, where he was named a University Professor, the highest distinction their faculty can achieve.
 He was named Pennsylvania’s Artist of the Year in 1998, and has been dubbed “a national treasure” by the American Record Review.

 The Mendelssohn Choir of Pittsburgh achieved local, national and international acclaim under his direction.
 Works performed under his baton include Shostakovich’s Babi Yar; Britten’s War Requiem; Berlioz’s Requiem; Orff’s Carmina Burana; Mendelssohn’s Elijah; Haydn’s Creation; and Goodbye, My Fancy by Ned Rorem.

-Active in the national choral orchestra scene, Page has served on the choral, festival and overview panels of the National Endowment for the Arts.
-He is a founding member of Chorus America, the service organization for independent choruses, and served as its president for three years.
+Active in the national choral orchestra scene, Page served on the choral, festival and overview panels of the National Endowment for the Arts.
+He was a founding member of Chorus America, the service organization for independent choruses, and served as its president for three years.